Test in a live environment

 To wrap up, the Command Query Responsibility Segregation (CQRS) pattern offers a structured approach to separating the responsibilities of reading and writing data in your applications.
 This separation not only clarifies the architecture but also enhances the flexibility, scalability, and performance of your systems.
 By following the steps outlined above, you can implement CQRS in your ASP.NET Core applications, using tools like MediatR to streamline communication between commands, queries, and their handlers.

 Integrating IronPDF into your CQRS-based application further expands its capabilities, enabling you to effortlessly create, manipulate, and store PDF documents.
 Whether you're generating reports, invoices, or any form of document, IronPDF's comprehensive features and straightforward syntax make it a powerful tool in your development toolkit.
-IronPDF offers a free trial, giving you the chance to explore its capabilities before committing.
-For continued use, licenses start from $749, providing various options to match your project's needs.
+Try IronPDF for free, giving you the chance to explore its capabilities before committing.
+For continued use, licenses start from $399, providing various options to match your project's needs.

 9 .NET API products for your office documents